b-lukaszuk/nim_luzne_zadanka/book1/ch03/README.md

 > - Using the same logic as before, keep adding elements to the sequence until you reach 1
 > - Print the length of the sequence, and the sequence itself

+## Task 3

+> Find the number in a range from 2 to 100 which will produce the longest Collatz sequence.
+> - For each number in the given range calculate its Collatz sequence
+> - If the length of current sequence is longer than the previous record, save the current length and the starting number as a new record (you can use the tuple (`longestLength`, `startingNumber`) or two separate variables)
+> - Print the starting number which gives the longest sequence, and its length

 # Usage example

 ## Compilation